surayarahman/AttendEase/README.md

 A mobile application that records classroom attendance using camera scanning.

 ### 2. Background of the Problem
-- Tracking student attendance in educational institutions has traditionally been a manual process, often leading to inaccuracies, especially in large classrooms.
-Instructors struggle to maintain accurate records, and methods like attendance sheets are prone to errors, misplacements, and fraud.
-These practices waste valuable class time and are vulnerable to human error.
+   Traditionally, attendance tracking has been in the realm of manual operation in educational institutions.
+Accurate attendance is difficult to keep for instructors, and attendance sheets are very liable to errors, misplacement, and fraud.
+Many of these methods squander precious class time and often fall victim to human error.

-- As technology increasingly integrates into education, traditional attendance tracking methods have become inefficient and outdated.
-The need for faster, more accurate, and reliable attendance monitoring is critical as educational institutions evolve.
-Moreover, in unforeseen circumstances like the COVID-19 pandemic, where social distancing and hybrid learning are necessary, a technological solution for tracking attendance is not just beneficial but essential.
+   With technology increasingly being integrated into education, attendance-tracking methods have become inefficient and obsolete.
+In this educational evolution, there is an urge for quicker, more accurate, and reliable ways of monitoring attendance.
+Moreover, in unforeseen circumstances, such as COVID-19, where social distancing and hybrid learning have become norms, a technological solution in tracking attendance is not beneficial but highly essential.

 ### 3. Purpose or Objective
 The purpose of AttendEase is to automate student attendance through advanced facial recognition technology.
 By utilizing mobile device cameras and cutting-edge machine learning, the application accurately identifies students and marks their attendance in real time, eliminating the need for physical intervention.